 Work package 3

-This WP will expand current technologies in order to increase throughput for ecogenomic sampling and development of a Nucleic Acid (NA) sensor (sampling-processing-analytics).
+This WP expanded existing technologies to increase throughput for ecogenomic sampling and the development of a Nucleic Acid (NA) sensor, encompassing sampling, processing, and analytics.

 Lead